cfalucho/calculator-app/README.md

 ## What I learned?

-While building this project, It was fun to learn HTML DOM and how JavaScript is able to access and change HTML.
+While building this project, I was able to use HTML DOM and use JavaScript to access and change HTML content.

-I was basically able to select any element inside the DOM.
-Once I had an element selected, I stored it in a variable and from there, be able to manipulate it however I want using properties or methods available.
+By selecting any element inside the DOM, I stored it in a variable and from there, be able to manipulate it however I want using properties or methods available.

 ## What I struggled with?